T20X/notes/C++MemoryModelObjects.md

       new (&arr) A;
       *p = 0; //UB now in C++20 because while y and p are not transparently replacable, that is not the case for arr and A as both p and y are technically subobjects and in that case complete objects must be transparently replaceble as well!

+# ITANIUM ABI

+## object layout

+We ignore tail padding for PODs because the standard before the resolution of CWG issue 43 did not allow us to use it for anything else and because it sometimes permits faster copying of the type.

 # Helpfull utilities

 ##  addressof